Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Experimental Methods

 \subsection{Experimental Apparatus}

 Experiments were conducted in a large open-circuit fan-array wind tunnel at the Caltech Center for Autonomous Systems and Technologies (CAST).
 The fan array was composed of 2,592 computer fans arranged in two counter-rotating layers within a $2.88 \times 2.88$ m frame, mounted 0.61 m above the floor of the facility (cf.\ Figure \ref{fig:setup}).
-The open-air test section downstream of the fan array vented directly to the atmosphere.
+The open-air test section downstream of the fan array vented directly to the atmosphere, while the other three sides and ceiling of the arena were enclosed with walls or awnings to mitigate the effects of atmospheric disturbances.
 The experiments in this study were carried out at a free-stream velocity of $u_1 = 8.06 \pm 0.16$ $\rm{ms^{-1}}$, corresponding to a diameter-based Reynolds number of approximately $Re_D = 6.13\times10^5$.
-The turbulence intensity in the tunnel was measured to be $2.20\pm0.17$\%.
+The relevance of this study to Reynolds numbers typical of utility-scale wind turbines is discussed in Section \ref{sec:discussion_extensions}.
+The turbulence intensity in the tunnel, represented by the standard deviation of the velocity fluctuations normalized by the average streamwise velocity, was measured to be $2.20\pm0.17$\%.
 These measurements were obtained with an ultrasonic anemometer (Campbell Scientific CSAT3B) placed at the hub height and streamwise zero position of the wind turbine.
 Because the facility was exposed to the atmosphere and experiments were conducted over a range of atmospheric conditions and times of day, temperature and relative-humidity readings were recorded with measurement precisions of $\pm1^\circ$C and $\pm5$\% from a portable weather station (Taylor Precision Products model 1731) so that the air density could be calculated accordingly.

 The turbine apparatus was constructed on an aluminum frame (80/20 1515 T-slotted profile) that was bolted to the floor and secured with sandbags.
 The frame was 2.00 m long, 0.69 m wide, and 0.87 m tall.
 Two 2-m long rails with two ball-bearing carriages each (NSK NH252000AN2PCZ) were mounted on top of the frame, parallel to the streamwise direction and spaced 0.65 m apart in the cross-stream direction.
 A traverse was mounted on the ball-bearing carriages, which supported a 0.99-m tall, 0.038-m wide turbine tower.
 The wind-turbine shaft assembly was placed on top of this tower at a hub height of 1.97 m above the floor.
 The origin of the surge motions of the turbine was located 3.09 m downstream of the fan array, and the rails afforded a maximum surge stroke of 1.52 m upstream of the origin.
 A schematic of the apparatus and its position relative to the wind tunnel is given in Figure \ref{fig:setup}.